-If your loans are in grace period, contact your lender.
-The grace period for your student loan begins the day after you are no longer enrolled in school at least half time, typically for six months.
+If your loans are in grace period, contact your loan servicer.
+The grace period for your student loan begins the day after you are no longer enrolled in school at least half time, and typically lasts for six months.
 Your grace period can be extended for up to three years during the time you are on active duty, until you re-enroll in classes.

 Loans in repayment

-- Forbearance – You, a member of your family, or your legal representative should contact your lender.
+- Forbearance – You, a member of your family, or your legal representative should contact your loan servicer.
 You are eligible for a 15-month forbearance due to a military mobilization.
 During a forbearance period, no payments need to be made on your student loan.
-Interest that accrues on your loan during this period will be capitalized (added to the principal of the loan) unless you make arrangements with your lender to make interest-only payments.
+Interest that accrues on your loan during this period will be capitalized (added to the principal of the loan) unless you make arrangements with your loan servicer to make interest-only payments.

 - Deferment - All borrowers who serve on active duty are eligible for a military deferment.
 If you qualify for a military deferment, the government will pay interest accruing on your subsidized loan.
-Contact your lender for details.
+Contact your loan servicer for details.

 Military Service Deferment